Getting Started

 Rename namespaces (optional)

-Find and replace FPSTemplate with your project name throughout the codebase if you want the namespace to match.
-This is entirely optional.
+Find and replace FPSTemplate throughout the codebase if you want the namespace to match your project name.
+This is purely cosmetic.
+(I’m pretty sure you can use the normalize namespaces thing to do this automatically)

 The -compile Flag